European witchcraft

 European witchcraft can be traced back to classical antiquity, when magic and religion were closely entwined.
 During the pagan era of ancient Rome, there were laws against harmful magic.
 After Christianization, the medieval Catholic Church began to see witchcraft (maleficium) as a blend of black magic and apostasy involving a pact with the Devil.
 During the early modern period, witch hunts became widespread in Europe, partly fueled by religious tensions, societal anxieties, and economic upheaval.
 European belief in witchcraft gradually dwindled during and after the Age of Enlightenment.

 One text that shaped the witch-hunts was the Malleus Maleficarum, a 1486 treatise that provided a framework for identifying, prosecuting, and punishing witches.
 During the 16th and 17th centuries, there was a wave of witch trials across Europe, resulting in tens of thousands of executions and many more prosecutions.
 Usually, accusations of witchcraft were made by neighbours and followed from social tensions.
 Accusations were most often made against women, the elderly, and marginalized individuals.
 Women made accusations as often as men.
 The common people believed that magical healers (called 'cunning folk' or 'wise people') could undo bewitchment.
 These magical healers were sometimes denounced as harmful witches themselves, but seem to have made up a minority of the accused.
 This dark period of history reflects the confluence of superstition, fear, and authority, as well as the societal tendency of scapegoating.
 A feminist interpretation of the witch trials is that misogyny led to the association of women and malevolent witchcraft.

-Russia also had witchcraft trials during the 17th century.
+In the 17th century, Russia also had witchcraft trials, and three out of four people accused of being witches were men.
 Witches were often accused of sorcery and engaging in supernatural activities, leading to their excommunication and execution.
-The blending of ecclesiastical and secular jurisdictions in Russian witchcraft trials highlight the intertwined nature of religious and political power during that time.
-Witchcraft fears and accusations came to be used as a political weapon against individuals who posed threats to the ruling elite.
+In some cases, witchcraft accusations came to be used as a political weapon against individuals who posed threats to the ruling czar.
+In others, the accused had participated in rituals thought to be part of a regular folk healing practice.

 Since the 1940s, diverse neopagan witchcraft movements have emerged in Europe, seeking to revive and reinterpret historical pagan and mystical practices.
 Wicca, pioneered by Gerald Gardner, is the biggest and most influential.
 Inspired by the now-discredited witch-cult theory and ceremonial magic, Wicca emphasizes a connection to nature, the divine, and personal growth.
 Stregheria is a distinctly Italian form of neopagan witchcraft.
 Many of these neopagans self-identify as "witches".